 6 PRACTICAL MUST-HAVES FOR YOUR BAR CART

-In all seriousness, we were able to agree on this stunning mid-century inspired piece.
-It was perhaps a bit bigger than I would have liked and it dominated our old apartment’s kitchen, but we certainly haven’t had any trouble filling it up.
-Now, without further ado, here are the 6 practical must-haves that every good bar cart should have.
+This stunning mid-century inspired bar cart is a bit bigger than I would have liked and it dominated our old apartment’s kitchen, but we certainly haven’t had any trouble filling it up.
+And, without further ado, here are the 6 practical must-haves that every good bar cart should have.

 - Alcohol…because, it’s a bar cart: This one should be obvious, but, you’d be surprised.
 Of course, if you’d rather use your bar cart as a planter or a stand for various gilded items, you do you.
 But, for those of us who use our bar carts for the intended purpose, I like to keep a variety of bourbon, whiskey, vodka, gin, rum, and tequila—all the classics.
 My favorite bottles are those we’ve picked up along our travels.